A look on equations describing pseudospherical surfaces: Equations describing pseudospherical surfaces

+which does not depend on any parameter.
+It is important to mention that this fact does not {\it imply} that the Degasperis-Procesi equation is not geometrically integrable!
+It does imply that it is not geometrically integrable, considering \eqref{2.12}, because the parameter in those forms can be removed.
+A discussion about geometric integrability of the Degasperis-Procesi equation can be found in \cite[Discussion]{freire-dp}. \end{remark}

+\begin{remark}[{PSS equations are a proper category}] The set of PSS equations is larger than the set of integrable equations {\it à la} AKNS integrability.
+In fact, those PSS equations that are integrable (in any sense we may consider) represent a small, but quite important, number of what today we know to be PSS equations.
+This distinction makes evident that the existence of equations being the compatibility condition for the structural equations \eqref{2.0.3} reveals a universal geometric feature, whereas the integrability aspect, despite its relevance, is a specific subcase. \end{remark}

+\begin{remark}[{PSS from smooth solutions}] None of the definitions \ref{def2.1} or \ref{def2.2} made reference of the regularity of the objects involved.
+This is intentional: they follow the spirit of papers in geometry, where usually objects are assumed to be $C^\infty$.
+In particular, all solutions involved are $C^\infty$ and so are the forms \eqref{2.0.2}. \end{remark}

-\begin{remark} The theory of PSS equations was conceived only for equations, or even systems of equations, in mind.
-Additional information, such as boundary or initial conditions, was not considered for a long time. \end{remark}
+\begin{remark}[{PSS equations and Cauchy problems}] The developments in the field of PSS equations had been restricted to equations or systems of equations.
+Additional information, such as boundary or initial conditions, was not considered until a few years ago.
+This point will be better explored in the next section. \end{remark}

-\begin{remark} The theory of PSS equations has traditionally been formulated under the assumption that the solutions defining the first fundamental form possess $C^\infty$ regularity.
+\begin{remark}[{Limitations of the theory of PSS equations}] The theory of PSS equations has traditionally been formulated under the assumption that the solutions defining the first fundamental form possess $C^\infty$ regularity.
 Although this smoothness requirement is not always explicitly stated, it can be traced back to the foundational work of Chern and Tenenblat \cite[page 55, second paragraph]{chern}.
-In contrast, the discussion in the preceding paragraph highlights a tension between this framework and the class of solutions considered in \cite{const1998-1,const1998-2,const2000-1}, where the smoothness assumption is incompatible with the finite regularity typically associated with Cauchy problems.
+In contrast, the discussion in the preceding remark highlights a tension between this framework and the class of solutions considered in \cite{const1998-1,const1998-2,const2000-1}, where the smoothness assumption is incompatible with the finite regularity typically associated with Cauchy problems.
 Consequently, surfaces potentially generated by solutions exhibiting wave breaking remained unexplored within this geometric context until \cite{freire-ch}. \end{remark}